-According to the Washington Post, as of March 2012, one company had spent over $2.2 billion and leased approximately 800,000 of land in eastern Ohio.
+According to the Washington Post, one company had spent over $2.2 billion and leased approximately 800,000 of land in eastern Ohio.
 This activity has the potential to contribute up to 15 trillion cubic feet of natural gas to national energy supplies, cut greenhouse gas emissions and create thousands of jobs.

 The Utica Shale extends from Quebec to Kentucky and lies beneath the surface of areas of Maryland, New York, Ohio, Pennsylvania, Tennessee, West Virginia, Virginia, and beneath Lake Erie and Lake Ontario.
 In areas where the Marcellus Shale is present, the Utica Shale is thought to be a resource of the distant future because the Marcellus Shale will be less expensive to develop and the focus will be there rather than on a deeper resource with a more uncertain result.

 Where are the jobs?
-In the beginning of 2011, most of the mineral rights leasing and drilling activity in the Utica Shale was in eastern Ohio and Ontario, Canada.
+Most of the mineral rights leasing and drilling activity in the Utica Shale was in eastern Ohio and Ontario, Canada.
 In these areas, the Utica Shale is less than 4000 feet below the surface of the earth and the Marcellus Shale is not present, making drilling easier and less expensive.

 The Utica Shale is wet, meaning that crude oil or natural gas liquids are present, which are currently much more valuable than gas.
 The Ohio Department of Natural Resources recently estimated that the recoverable gas potential was up to 5.5 billion barrels of oil and between 3.8 and 15.7 trillion cubic feet of natural gas.
 This is about one-third of the expected production from Alaska's Prudhoe Bay, which is currently the largest oil reserve in the United States.